 Now, roll the dough out and cut it with a biscuit cutter.

 I sprinkle granulated sugar on the top of my cookies before cutting them, so the cutter doesn’t stick to the cookie dough.

 After that, you stamp your cookie, put them into the freezer to set up before baking.
 I prefer this method rather than rolling your dough into a ball and press it down.
 You will have cracks around the edges of your cookie, I prefer clean lines.

 You only want to bake these until the edges are a light golden brown.

-You can glaze these cookies, or leave them plain like I did.
-I don’t think they need anything extra, but that is up to you!
+You can glaze these cookies, or leave them plain as I did.
+I don't think they need anything extra, but that is up to you!

 If you are looking for more cookie options, let me give you a few ideas!